 If you are asking what is eloping, then the answer includes an adventurous announcement like this couple.

 “This couple traveled to the Austrian Alps to elope between Christmas and New Year.
 The night before we picked out a beautiful location for their elopement ceremony with amazing panoramic views.
 However, a snowstorm on their wedding day meant that we had to come up with a plan B. Still wanting to get married outside, they braved the heavy snowfall and cold winds for the most magical of winter elopements.”
 [Cat Ekkelboom-White, The Photographer]

 Eloping is not only stress-free, but it also brings so much joy to our couples.

 “The unconditional love and connection between Alicia and Keith is nothing short of incredible and authentic.
 Every smile, giggle, movement, and moment captured tells their story of the wild adventure their three years of love has been so far and gave a glimpse of the magic their future holds!”
 [Chantelle MacDougall, The Photographer]

 6. Enjoying Mother Nature’s Beauty

-If you decide to elope, then you have decided to enjoy the view around you.
-Nature can be so unique and gorgeous!
+If you decide to elope, then you have the opportunity to elope wherever and whenever you want to!

 “I love winter sessions, especially in Iceland, for many reasons.
 Firstly, the sun is only up a few hours of the day, and it never breaks the horizon line.
 All-day is a soft glow and the skies are pastel pinks and blues all day.
 It’s insanely beautiful and unique.
 Everything also seems quieter, and you feel like you are the only humans in existence.”
 [Steph Zakas, The Photographer]